 - Spider mites produce silk webbing which covers buds and leaves.
 Even if you get rid of the mites, their webs can still ruin the quality of your crop.

-- Spider mites have an irritating ability to become resistant to different methods of eradication.
+- Spider mites become resistant to different methods of eradication.

 Removing Spider Mites